 Industrial-organizational psychology is a dynamic field that may surprise you with its range of variety and opportunity.
 Here are just a few of the many reasons why you might want to consider a career in this exciting area.

 Industrial-organizational psychologists help make workplaces as safe, productive, and satisfying as possible.
-As an I/O psychologist, you might help employees learn to do their jobs better, negotiate better salaries and working conditions, create more inclusive work environments, or resolve workplace conflicts.
+As an IO psychologist, you might help employees learn to do their jobs better, negotiate better salaries and working conditions, create more inclusive work environments, or resolve workplace conflicts.

-You can find a job that fits the skills and tasks you enjoy
+Implement skills and tasks you enjoy

-As an I/O psychologist, you might do research and data analysis.
+As an IO psychologist, you might do research and data analysis.
 You might develop and deliver employee training and education programs.
 You might focus on corporate efficiency and safety.
 You might focus on inclusion and diversity in the workforce.
 You might develop better hiring and retention policies.
 Your path will depend on your unique personality and skill set.

-You can work in nearly any industry
+Work in nearly any industry

 Here are just a few of the many places where industrial-organizational psychologists might find work: